sepulworld/deadman-check/README.md

   EXAMPLES:

-    # Target a Redis key deadman/myservice, and this key has an EPOCH
+    # Target a Consul key deadman/myservice, and this key has an EPOCH
      value to check looking to alert on 500 second or greater freshness deadman-check switch_monitor \
       --host 127.0.0.1 \